milanglacier/dotemacs/README.md

 - It is recommended to use the mailing list `~northyear/.emacs.d-devel@lists.sr.ht`.
 - Alternatively, you are also welcome to open a Github issue.

-# Notes

-## Startup speed

-Startup speed is measured using `(emacs-init-time)`.

-However, note that this metric may fool you.
-If you load some packages in `emacs-startup-hook` or `after-init-hook`, then `(emacs-init-time)` cannot properly measure your real startup time.
-Packages loaded at `emacs-start-hook` and `after-init-hook` are actually not lazy loaded;
-they are loaded during your startup anyway.
-Using these hooks only skews `(emacs-init-time)` and does not accurately reflect startup time.
-This configuration is honest and truly lazy loads packages.

-## Corfu or Company?

-`Corfu` is a sleek and minimalistic auto-completion UI that uses only `completion-at-point-functions` as its backend.
-The GUI experience with `corfu` is delightful, providing a refreshing and intuitive interface.
-However, to maintain full compatibility with TTY, I continue to use `company` as the auto-completion frontend until `corfu`'s TTY integration is complete.